Case study · Sovereign tier

 03 Output

 A Stage-3 Full Report — sixteen analytical outputs — covering competency extraction, gap mapping against Ghana's national-priority data, two costed pathway options, regulatory architecture (GIPC, CTVET, FDA, medical licensing), Monte Carlo revenue ranges, and a separate Decision-Maker Briefing.
-Reference deliverable for the AI Mirror engine.
+Reference deliverable for the Market Entry Protocol.

 04 Counterfactual considered